 Father's Day Puzzle Race

 Before the Father’s Day party, collect a picture of each Dad who will attend.
 Have the photos enlarged and then cut them into the shapes of jigsaw puzzle pieces.
-Place each set of puzzle pieces in a box and then challenge the children to put the photos of their Dads back together.
+Place each set of puzzle pieces in a box and then challenge the children to put the photos of their Dad back together.
+The puzzles make a nice keepsake gift after the party.

 08 of 10